fardeen-ahmed/Bug-bounty-Writeups/README.md

 | Extension |<a href="https://www.nccgroup.com/us/research-blog/tool-release-httpsignatures-a-burp-suite-extension-implementing-http-signatures/">HTTP Signatures: A Burp Suite Extension Implementing HTTP Signatures</a>
 | Roadmap |<a href="https://portswigger.net/blog/burp-suite-roadmap-for-2021">Burp Suite roadmap for 2021</a>
 | Scanner |<a href="https://portswigger.net/blog/browser-powered-scanning-in-burp-suite">Browser powered scanning in Burp Suite</a>

-<a href="https://blog.yeswehack.com/yeswerhackers/tutorial/howtolearnwriteburpsuiteextensionkotlinsettingup/">Learn how to write a Burp Suite extension in Kotlin – Setting up</a>
+| Writing Extensions |<a href="https://www.yeswehack.com/learn-bug-bounty/how-to-learn-write-burp-suite-extension-kotlin-setting-up">Learn how to write a Burp Suite extension in Kotlin – Setting up</a>